darthgera123/POIS_deepcrypt/README.md

 - We have created a faster version of paillierlib, we have named it as paillierlib2, the corresponding folder is provided in our code.
 - In order to import paillierlib2, just place this folder in the directory "/lib/python3.6/site-packages" present in your environment.

-## Knows Issues
-- Convert the adhoc style to client-server
-- Final step of `comparison/dgk_comp.py`
-- DGK decryption the power according to the original algo should be vp*vq, but we have used just vp.
-- Equality case in comparison.
-- Currently the code for veu11 is not client-server based so when comparing 2 unencrypted numbers using dgk_compare, key for goldwasser micali is generated in veu11.py and the public key is passed as an argument to dgk compare function.
-Need to fix this when moving to client - server based code.
-- For testing purpose of veu11, currently the code returns the decrypted output.
-It should return only the encrypted bit.
-Fix this after testing

 ## IMPORTING FILES
 - write these 2 lines in a script setup.py and save it in parent directory of POIS_deepcrypt
 - line 1: from setuptools import setup, find_packages
 - line 2: setup(name='myproject', version='1.0', packages=find_packages())
 - run 'pip3 install -e .' in parent directory of POIS_deepcrypt
 - Use ' from POIS_deepcrypt.dir1.dir2 import file ' to import a file anywhere , then use file.function()

-## FASTER PAILLIER
--  replace python package ".local/lib/python3.5/site-packages/paillierlib/paillier.py" file's code with fastmod.py

 ## HOW TO USE
 ### DGK Cryptosystem